Soaking (sexual practice): Reactions

 Two satirical social media accounts, the BYU Virginity Club and the BYU Slut Club, have both disavowed the practice.
 Articles have stated that soaking does not prevent the spread of sexually transmitted infection and may still result in pregnancy.
 One interviewee stated it was "a dangerous form of misinformation being used to manipulate naive girls in college dorms."

-Related practices
+Related terms

-Practices related to soaking include jump humping, provo pushing, and durfing:
+Terms related to soaking include jump humping, provo pushing, durfing, and the poophole loophole: